msinhore/adaptive-climate-blueprint/README.md

 ---

-*This blueprint implements ASHRAE 55 adaptive comfort standards in simple, user-friendly automation.
+*This blueprint implements Adaptive Comfort adaptive comfort standards in simple, user-friendly automation.
 Scientifically proven comfort with no PhD required! 🎓*

 ## 📝 License